Latias94/miniagent/README.md

 ## Build Features

-- Default enabled features: `tiktoken`, `embed-skills`.
+- Default enabled features: `tiktoken` (no embedded skills to keep the crate small).
-- Disable embedded skills (use on-disk skills only):
+- Enable embedded skills (includes `./skills` at compile time):
-  - `cargo run --no-default-features --features "tiktoken"`
+  - `cargo run --features "tiktoken,embed-skills"`
 - Disable tiktoken too (use approximate estimator):
   - `cargo run --no-default-features`

+Note: Release artifacts built with `cargo-dist` can opt-in to `embed-skills` if you prefer an all‑in‑one binary; crates.io packages exclude large assets.
 ## Installation

 - With cargo-binstall (prebuilt binaries):